arenglish/hsi_moss/README.md

-# hsi_moss
+# Hyperspectral Image Analysis for Moss Samples

-Python package for processing hyperspectral moss images
+This is an in-progress pipeline for processing hyperspectral images of moss samples.